karlstolley/stolley.dev/_posts/2019-07-14-the-strategic-advantages-of-headless-web-design.md

 category: linked
 ---

-Gal Shachar checks in with this burning missive.
+Gal Shachar is offering the hard sell on headless content management systems:

 > A truly headless CMS eliminates the head portion altogether, leaving just the back end.
 In other
 > words, there’s no dedicated system for front-end presentation.
 And while you might initially